ramhunte/purchprod/README.md

 ## 📊 Data

-The app uses data collected annually from participants in the Groundfish Trawl Fishery.
+The app uses data collected annually from participants in the West Coast Groundfish Trawl Fishery.
 As of **April 2025**, the app contains data through the **2023 calendar year**.